charlie-foxtrot0802/MSES602/README.md

 B.) Include code commands for Part 2b (e.g. dig) and results in code format (not screen shots).

+## Part 2a: Installing a local virtual machine

 Vagrant commands:

 **This creates a vagrant file in directory I created.**